izivkov/DynamicResourceTranslator/README.md

 # DynamicResourceApi

-DynamicResourceApi is an Android library designed to simplify internationalization and localization by dynamically translating string resources at runtime.
-It eliminates the need for multiple language-specific resource files while respecting existing ones if present.
-With this API, you only need the default `strings.xml` file under the `res/values/` directory.

-## Directory Structure Comparison
+DynamicResourceApi is an Android library that simplifies internationalization for your app.
+You only need to create a single `strings.xml` file in your native language (not necessarily English), and the library will automatically translate your app into the system language set on the user's phone.

 ### Traditional Android Project
 ```